Mich-3ll3/internship-program-system/README.md

 # internship-program-system
-Sistema de gestión de practicas profesionales de la Universidad Veracruzana.
+Professional Internship Management System of the Universidad Veracruzana.